Teen Dating Violence

 An initiative from the Center for Healthy Teen Relationships.
 This site provides information for young people about positive relationships, abusive behaviors, sexual assualt, and how to get involved to prevent abuse.

-- NEW 2017 Teen Sexual Assault: Information for Parents covers the same information, in addition to ways parents can help to protect their teenagers.
+- Teen Sexual Assault: Information for Parents covers the same information, in addition to ways parents can help to protect their teenagers.

 - VAWnet is a comprehensive and easily accessible online collection of full-text, searchable materials and resources on domestic violence, sexual violence and related issues.